nlagdhir/gym-exercises/README.md

 Below feartures are covered :

-- List down all body paerts
+- List down all body parts
 - Search based on body parts
 - Choose body parts from the given list and search
 - Fetch exercise from Rapid API and display results with GIF Images